Trans Canada Motorcycle Expedition

 What riding experience do I need?

 We generally recommend that you are an experienced motorcyclist, who has ridden overseas before and is used to touring.
 You will enjoy the experience more if your riding is of an advanced standard and by that we mean you have a good command of slow control (eg you don’t dangle your feet or paddle at slow speeds and can U-turn your bike), you are assertive on the road and have good forward planning and hazard perception, you are able to perform safe and precise overtakes and are able ride to the legal speed limits.
 You also need to have some experience of riding your motorcycle on unpaved surfaces such as gravel, and dirt as some of the route is on these types of roads.
+Please note that our route covers up to 5% of dirt and gravel roads (around 500 miles).
 In addition, if there any roadworks on our route, normally diversions will be on temporary dirt roads.

 It remains your responsibility to ensure your motorcycling skills are up to the requirements for this trip.
 If you need to improve your off road riding skills, attending a training school such as Adventure Bike Training www.adventurebiketraining.co.uk, Triumph Adventure Experience https://www.triumphmotorcycles.co.uk/adventure-experience or BMW Off Road Skills is highly recommended.